RocioDM/GW_BCM/README.md

 To run the code you will need a `python` environment with the necessary packages installed.

-For each of the files 01 to 13, you can execute them to reproduce the results in the work [Gromov-Wasserstein Barycenters: The Analysis Proble]()
+For each of the files 01 to 13, you can execute them to reproduce the results in the work [Gromov-Wasserstein Barycenters: The Analysis Problem]()